tinahaibodi/nbaplayoffs19/README.md

 # nbaplayoffs19

-fun side project to prove that the warriors r gonna win!!!!!
+fun side project to predict the nba championship odds